-A vaporizer is a device that is able to extract the therapeutic ingredients in the plant material, called cannabinoids, at a much lower temperature than required for burning.
-This allows patients to inhale the active ingredients as a vapor instead of smoke, and spares them the irritating effects of smoking and its toxic by products.
-Those patients who are used to smoking may not feel like they are “getting anything” at first because it does not “burn” the throat.
+A vaporizer is a device that is able to extract the therapeutic ingredients in the cannabis plant material, called cannabinoids, at a much lower temperature than required for burning.
+This allows patients to inhale the active ingredients as a vapor instead of smoke, and spares them the irritating and harmful effects of smoking.
+Those patients who are used to “smoking” marihuana may not feel like they are “getting anything” at first because it does not “burn” the throat.
 It is advised to use caution and wait a few minutes to feel the full effects.
-Many patients say that half as much medicine will provide twice the effect when vaporized.
+Many patients say that half as much herbal medicine will provide twice the effect when vaporized.

 Cannabis can be infused into butter or oil that is then cooked in food.
 Edibles, as they are typically called, usually take longer to take effect than smoking or vaporizing, often 20 minutes to an hour or more.
-Doses can be difficult to judge, so it is recommended to eat only small portions of an edible at a time, and wait at least an hour to assess its effects so you do not over-medicate.
-Edibles will kick in significantly faster if eaten on an empty stomach, rather than after a meal.
+Doses can be difficult to judge, so it is recommended to eat only small portions of edible medical cannabis at a time, and wait at least an hour to assess its effects so you do not over-medicate.
+Edible herbal medicine will kick in significantly faster if eaten on an empty stomach.
 In general, the therapeutic effects from eating cannabis last much longer than other consumption methods, often up to four hours or more, and then slowly begin to wear off.
 Many patients report that this method provides more of a relaxing body effect than the cerebral high that is often accompanied with vaporizing and smoking.

-Eating cannabis can be an excellent alternative to smoking, especially for some patients who prefer to avoid smoking.
+Eating cannabis can be an excellent alternative to smoking, especially for patients who would like to use the herbal medicine but do not want to ingest smoke.
 Here is some information that you should be aware of and may find helpful.
 Many members use edibles as a sleep aid, consuming about an hour before bedtime for a sounder sleep.

-Food-based cannabis medicines affect patients differently than inhaled methods of medicating with cannabis.
+Food-based cannabis medicines affect patients differently than inhaled methods like smoking or vaporizing.

 How can you ingest cannabis medicines safely?